 Finally, choose between several creative options offered by Google.
 Your choice will depend on your ad objectives, and we love that there are an array of options.

 eCommerce Advertising With Facebook

 Did you know that Facebook is the primary content distribution channel for marketers today?
-Since Facebook owns Instagram, both platforms are a great complement to a successful eCommerce advertising strategy.
+Facebook owns Instagram, and they're both great platforms for advertising and marketing.
 Plus, they both offer a wide variety of ad formats to choose from.

 Story ads are highly effective, as they are congruent with how people use their phones.
 Facebook reports that people hold their phones vertically 90% of the time.
 Story ads are designed to fit a full-screen and lets users innately enjoy photo or video advertisements with ease.

 We encourage eCommerce businesses to leverage Facebook Story Ads to tell their story rather than trying to sell their products or services.
 According to this Facebook study, campaigns that tell a brand story prior to asking consumers to purchase something are much more effective than campaigns that immediately encourage shoppers to buy something.

 One of the simplest types of rich media advertising on Facebook is advertisements with images.
 Be sure your images are 1080p x 1080p so that they don’t get cropped.
 Also, consider Facebook’s colors - blue and white - and use contrasting colors to help your ad stand out from the newsfeed.

 We highly recommend using crisp, high-quality images for your ads.
 If you’re including product photography in Facebook Photo Ads, be sure to follow these 5 product photography tips to increase conversions.
 Try to include images of happy people with your product in use to establish an emotional connection between shoppers and your brand.